KhalidObaide/Darsia_Design/README.md

 # Darsia_Design
-This is the Darsia basic (Html, Css and js ) design  [NO BACK-END] you will not find any engine code here we will post the darsia back-end code in another .git later on we will give you a link to that as well if you want
+This is the Darsia basic (Html, Css and js ) design  [NO BACK-END] And this is not the oficial darsia design this is just a demo on how we will work for the back end you will not find any engine code here we will post the darsia back-end code in another .git later on we will give you a link to that as well if you want